torvalds/linux/Documentation/admin-guide/device-mapper/dm-raid.rst

 -------------
 'dmsetup table' displays the table used to construct the mapping.
-The optional parameters are always printed in the order listed above with "sync" or "nosync" always output ahead of the other arguments, regardless of the order used when originally loading the table.
+The optional parameters are always printed in the order listed above with "sync" or "yessync" always output ahead of the other arguments, regardless of the order used when originally loading the table.
 Arguments that can be repeated are ordered by value.

 'dmsetup status' yields information on the state and health of the array.
-The output is as follows (normally a single line, but expanded here for clarity)::
+The output is as follows (yesrmally a single line, but expanded here for clarity)::

   1: <s> <l> raid \